TCL Presents Extensive Product Portfolio And Innovative Technologies For A Smarter And Healthier Lifestyle At IFA 2024

 TCL also showcased its brand-new NXTFRAME TV Series, which redefines the future of digital art and entertainment in the home.
 The Pro version of the TCL NXTFRAME TV comes with sound technology developed in collaboration with Bang & Olufsen, the luxury audio brand that delivers its bespoke sound solutions to consumers worldwide.

 The innovations were part of TCL's broader display lineup announced at its IFA 2024 Global Press Conference, which also included the latest R8 series monitors and its flagship-level soundbar Q85H and Q75H.
-With patented RAY technology and TCL Tutti Choral technology, the soundbars facilitate greater home theatre experiences.
+With patented RAY·DANZ technology and TCL Tutti Choral technology, the soundbars facilitate greater home theater experiences.

-The latest announcements TCL 50 PRO NXTPAPER 5G and TCL 50 NXTPAPER 5G smartphones utilize NXTPAPER 3.0 eye-care display technology.
-These devices introduce an innovative NXTPAPER Key, which enables a seamless transition to Max Ink Mode, encouraging deeper engagement and focus while reducing eye strain.
-Additionally, TCL has enhanced the capabilities of this new NXTPAPER series by incorporating cutting-edge AI technology through its strategic partnership with Microsoft.
-The newly-launched TCL TAB 11 Gen 2 tablet offers enhanced viewing, multitasking, and ample storage.

-Furthermore, with TCL's latest achievement in the AR field, the RayNeo Air 2S XR Glasses, TCL set a new standard in user experience by combining a premium visual experience with an innovative symmetric audio system.
+The latest announcements in the AR field, the RayNeo Air 2S XR Glasses, TCL sets a new standard in user experience by combining a premium visual experience with an innovative symmetric audio system.

 In the automotive sector, TCL integrated intelligence, personalization, and safety, showcasing its latest solutions at IFA.
 The TCL Intelligent Cockpit Integration Solution and TCL Cockpit Display Optimization Solution not only offers cost-effective creative solutions but also boosts performance, delivering a cinematic, high-end cockpit-driving experience for users.